What it feels like to write for 8 hours a day

-This is because as a copywriter, I am provided with abundant subject matter and messages – the well never runs dry and there is always more content popping up in my inbox.
-This means that I am never expected to start completely from scratch.
-I’m sure that attempting to write the first sentence of a novel would leave me a wreck, but on a day-to-day basis I am lucky to be given all the inspiration I need to write good copy.
+This is because, as a copywriter, I am provided with abundant subject matter and messages – the well never runs dry and there is always more content popping up in my inbox.
+This means that I am not expected to start completely from scratch.
+I’m sure that attempting to write the first sentence of a novel would leave me a wreck, but on a day-to-day basis I am lucky to be given all the inspiration I need to come up with good copy.

 This is not writer’s block because the material is all there.
 It’s ready and waiting, and I’m just momentarily struggling to pick it up and run with it.
 I think the best way to describe it is writer’s blur.
 Sometimes I can’t see the words for the trees.